Calcified squamous cell carcinoma of mediastinum

 A small right basal pleural effusion is also suspected.

-The curvilinear calcification in this location is unusual, benign and malignant lung tumours, mediastinal masses with calcification, calcified neurogenic tumors merit consideration.
+The curvilinear calcification in this location is unusual, benign and malignant lung tumors, mediastinal masses with calcification, calcified neurogenic tumors merit consideration.
 A vascular lesion such as a right coronary artery aneurysm also enters the differential.These aneurysms are usually seen post CABG surgery.
 Mycotic coronary artery aneurysms rarely calcify.
 Pulmonary hydatid rarely calcifies, mediastinal hydatid does calcify.

 Loading Stack -